Loading slang details...

 Singapore

-"kena" is the most efficient way to say to be afflicted by; to be hit by; to….
-Change my mind.
+"People use "kena" to mean to be afflicted by; to be hit by; to suffer an unfortunate event (from malay)."

 Dont joke around; be serious (implies severe consequences).